 With ComEd's standard fixed-price rate, you pay a set price for your energy supply.
-This price varies by season and is adjusted periodically, but it does not change from hour to hour or from day to day.
+This price varies by season and is adjusted periodically, but it does not change from hour to hour or day to day.

-Note: If you are currently participating in ComEd's Net Metering program (Rider POGNM) and you switch your rate to the Hourly Pricing program, your current kWh Net Metering credits will not expire.
-On Hourly Pricing, the credits for supply are calculated as a dollar value at the time of generation.
-For more information on the Net Metering program, you can call 800-825-5436.
+Note: If you are currently participating in ComEd's Net Metering program (Rider Parallel Operation of Retail Customer Generating Facilities with Net Metering or POGNM) and you switch your rate to the Hourly Pricing program, your net metering credits will be calculated as a dollar value at the time of generation.
+For more information on your current kWh credits or the Net Metering program in general, call 800-825-5436 or email GPCTeam@ComEd.com.